-- Bring the pan to medium-high heat and cook until they become nice and brown — about 15 minutes.
+- Bring the pan to medium-high heat and cook until vegetables become nice and brown — about 15 minutes.
 Add the ground beef and season again with salt.
-Let the beef get brown another 15 minutes.
+Let the beef get brown over another 15 minutes.

 - Add the tomato and cook for about 5 minutes.

 - Add the red wine.
 Cook until the wine is reduced by half, another 4 minutes.

 - Toss in the bay leaves.
 Bring to boil and reduce to simmer, stirring constantly.
 Season with salt and pepper if you need.